apache/incubator-streampark/README.md

 > If you're new to posting issues, we ask that you read [*How To Ask Questions The Smart Way*](http://www.catb.org/~esr/faqs/smart-questions.html) (**This guide does not provide actual support services for this project!**), [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) prior to posting.
 Well written bug reports help us help you!

-Thank you to all the people who already contributed to StreamX!
+Thank you to all the people who already contributed to StreamPark!

 <a href="https://github.com/streamxhub/streamx/graphs/contributors">
     <img src="https://contrib.rocks/image?repo=streamxhub/streamx" />